 We have been working hard to stay aloof from the world

 Mr. Chen felt pity and unwillingness: “Because this village was developed by us hand in hand, and it has been integrated with the natural environment at different stages.
 We built grass fields and base walls, tried our best not to damage the surrounding environment, and cultivated fish ponds.
 All is well, we will plant a lot of trees.
-We have opened up many roads, and the government only cares about this convenience.
+We have opened up many roads, and the government only cares regarding this convenience.
 We have been working hard, but we have nothing to do with the world.
 When society develops, it will abandon us.
 This is the last thing we want to do. “

 Guo Haixian said: “The government is not taking over a piece of land, but taking over a village of ours.
 We must have suitable houses for us before we can build our village.
 We don’t want to go to interim housing, and we don’t want to move twice.”
 A group of villagers We also hope that the authorities will preserve the land park, village hall, archway and rain shelter in Hawan Village, leaving some continuity for our ancestors.

 Guo Haixian said: “As the village chief, I can kneel down in exchange for the preservation of this village.”
 The villagers said: “No, we don’t do these things, so don’t kneel down.”
-The village chief said again: “If it’s for Xiawan Village, I can do it.
+The village chief said once more: “If it’s for Xiawan Village, I can do it.
 If someone from the government says, do this action without killing the village, I can do it.”
 But the reality may not be like this.
 The people here may end up following the excavator, but they hope, I can still well remember the history of this village.
 In the history of Hong Kong, Ha Wan Village once existed.

 The faucet is still there, but the archway has not yet been hung.